Day 7: "Stillness & Surrender" / शांति और समर्पण

 This gives nearly all the benefits of Shoulder Stand with zero effort.
 The blood flows gently from the legs back toward the heart.
 The nervous system calms.
 The mind quiets.

 Teacher's Note: Today, Viparita Karani is NOT a "lesser" option -- it IS the recommended option.
-Invite even experienced students to choose the wall version today.
+Invite even experienced students to choose the wall version.
 Day 7 is about surrendering the need to do the "harder" version.
 The wall holds you.
 Let it.

 ---

 Breath: Breathe naturally.
-Let the breath do whatever it wants.
-No count, no control, no technique.
+No count, no control.
 Just the body breathing itself.

 ---